jaydeep-brv/IT/TROUBLESHOOT.md

     - You can clean trash, unwanted packages and unwanted snaps too...
     - Just install it and explore it

-3. Install preloader in your machine
+3. Install preload in your machine

     ```shell
     sudo apt install preload